google/WebFundamentals/src/content/en/ilt/pwa/live-data-in-the-service-worker.md

 In this text we use Jake Archibald's  [IndexedDB Promised](https://github.com/jakearchibald/indexeddb-promised) library, which enables promise syntax for IndexedDB.
 There are also  [other IndexedDB libraries](https://medium.com/dev-channel/offline-storage-for-progressive-web-apps-70d52695513c#.lm82vlyt8) that can be used to abstract some of the less convenient aspects of the API.

 Debugging support for IndexedDB is available in Chrome, Opera, Firefox and Safari.
 Debugging support for Cache Storage is available in Chrome, Opera, and Firefox.
-Most of these are similar to the [service worker debugging tools](debugging-service-workers-in-browsers).
+These are covered in [Tools for PWA Developers](tools-for-pwa-developers).